10 Springtimes of the Grand Orgue Pierre-Béique

 Inauguration of the Organ

 Inaugurated on May 28, 2014, the Organ was built by the Casavant Frères company on behalf of the OSM, with the collaboration of the Diamond Schmitt + Ædifica architecture firm for its visual design.
-It bears the name Grand Orgue Pierre-Béique in homage to one of the OSM’s founders and its first General Director (from 1939 to 1970).
+It bears the name Grand Orgue Pierre-Béique in homage to the OSM’s first General Director (from 1939 to 1970).

 The purchase of this organ was made possible thanks to Jacqueline Desmarais, who assumed the total cost, wishing to keep alive the memory of Pierre Béique as well as his invaluable contribution to the OSM’s mission of excellence.